Best Software

 How We Evaluated

-We evaluated each tool on five criteria specific to custom contract drafting: the ability to generate contracts from plain-language descriptions (not just fill templates), the quality and legal structure of AI-generated output, how well each tool handles non-standard agreement types, pricing transparency, and real-world adoption by legal and business teams.
+Each tool is assessed against five criteria specific to custom contract drafting: the ability to generate contracts from plain-language descriptions (not just fill templates), the quality and legal structure of AI-generated output, how well each tool handles non-standard agreement types, pricing transparency, and real-world adoption by legal and business teams.
+Bind is our own product; the other platforms here are assessed from their published documentation, pricing pages and recurring public review themes rather than from our own deployments.

 Transparency Note